opencog/cogserver/opencog/cogserver/proxy/README.md

     side, there is a `libwthru-shell.so` that responds to this.

   * Use URL's of the form `cog://example.com?policy=wthru&foo=bar`.
-    The CogStoragenode splits off everything following the `?` and uses that to configure the `sexpr` shell.
+    The CogStorageNode splits off everything following the `?` and uses that to configure the `sexpr` shell.

   * Manual configuration.
 This is what is being done right now.